Morocco 2026 FIFA World Cup bid: Concerns, criticism and controversies

 There were calls in some countries to not support the bid, due to the Western Sahara conflict.
 South Africa did not support the bid, after ties between the two nations were strained since 2004 over the Western Sahara issue.
 Other countries such as Namibia also ruled out voting for Morocco, after it claimed, "It will never support nor align itself with a coloniser".

 Aftermath

-After losing the 2026 bid, Morocco went on to bid for the 2030 edition and was later unanimously awarded in a joint bid with Portugal and Spain, giving Morocco to finally host it on their sixth attempt with centenary games to be held in the South American countries of Argentina, Paraguay and Uruguay.
+After losing the 2026 bid, Morocco went on to bid for the 2030 edition and in December 2024 was later unanimously awarded in a joint bid with Portugal and Spain, with centenary games to be held in the South American countries of Argentina, Paraguay and Uruguay.